 By default, we have three ACI tenants in CISCO –

 - Common Tenant:– Provides common services to all tenants, shared L3/ Shared Private network/ shared bridge domains/ DNS/ DHCP/ Active directory.

-- Infra Tenant:– Internal Fabric communication is possible with this tenant, which includes interaction between switch to switch (leaf, spine, Application Virtual Switch (AVS)) and switch to Application Policy Infrastructure Controller (APIC).
-The Infra tenant does not have any relationship with user space (tenants) and it has its own private network space and bridge domains.
+- Infra Tenant:– Internal Fabric communication is possible with this tenant, which includes interaction between the switch to switch (leaf, spine, Application Virtual Switch (AVS)) and switch to Application Policy Infrastructure Controller (APIC).
+The Infra tenant does not have any relationship with userspace (tenants) and it has its own private network space and bridge domains.